 We will use the traditional Income Statement to exemplify how this is achieved.

 Before we go into WATS Manufacturing Intelligence details, let’s outline the main components of a simple Income Statement.
 Also known as Profit and Loss Statement.

 First off, you have the Sales Revenue.
 This is the money from sales your company have made in the given period.

 Cost of Goods Sold comes next.
-It tells what was the actual costs associated with building these products.
+It tells what the actual costs associated with building these products were.
 If you subtract this from the revenue, you get the Gross Margin.
-The money you have available to pay for R&D , sales and marketing, corporate expenses, lenders and your owners.
+The money you have available to pay for R&D, sales and marketing, corporate expenses, lenders and your owners.

 Cost of Goods Sold has multiple sub-components.
-Variable Material Costs, and Variable Labour Costs are typically directly related to the quantity of units sold.
+Variable Material Costs and Variable Labour Costs are typically directly related to the number of units sold.

 Fixed Costs are typically manufacturing support staff and manufacturing management, equipment, factory expenses, and so on.
 Things that do not change within a certain range of units made.
 The depreciation of test systems is a relevant example of a fixed (at least semi-fixed) cost.
 You have invested in it to meet your needed throughput.

 Moving further down, you have Sales and Marketing costs.
 This obviously consists of salaries and promotional costs.
 But it also contains all the warranty claims that your customers have.

 Next down the list are Research and Development expenses, followed by Administrative Overhead expenses.
 (Admin costs are often combined with sales expenses in a category called Sales, General and Admin Expenses)